sara0aali/Collaborative-Deep-Learning-for-Recommender-Systems-Update/README.md

 Original: Generated user information for the model.
 Enhancements: Optimized the generation process to better handle sparsity and efficiency in data handling.
 Rating Matrix Generation (rating_matrix.py):

 Original: Created the rating matrix used for training the model.
 Enhancements: Improved the efficiency of matrix creation by leveraging sparse matrix operations.
 Hybrid Model Implementation:

 Single-Hidden-Layer SDAE (mf_auto_mono.py):
 Original: Implemented the hybrid model with a single hidden layer.
 Enhancements: Introduced L2 regularization and gradient descent optimizations to improve model training and prediction accuracy.
 Three-Hidden-Layer SDAE (mf_auto.py):
 Original: Extended the model with three hidden layers for deeper feature extraction.
 Enhancements: Same as above, with adjustments to accommodate the increased complexity.
+Ensure that all dependencies are installed as specified in the project's requirements file.

 Testing and Explainability (testing.py):